-As 76-year-old Collins shares centre stage with her namesake Joan this month in the new comedy road-trip film The Time of their Lives, we thought it was time to celebrate the life and work of one of our most treasured stars.
+As 76-year-old Pauline shares center stage with her namesake Joan this month in the new comedy road-trip film The Time of Their Lives, we thought it was time to celebrate the life and work of one of our most treasured stars.

 Here are just a few things you may not know about Pauline Collins...

-Shirley Collins really did break the norm when it migrated from stage to screen: it thrust a middle-aged, working class Liverpool housewife’s narrative into the spotlight and gave her a voice.
-Shirley Valentine saw Collins capitivate theatre audiences from the West End (in 1988) to Broadway (in 1989), before wowing both critics and the box office on the big screen in the same year.
-There’s a reason why Collins will always be Shirley Valentine to us: she captured our hearts in the role.
+Shirley Valentine really did break the norm when it migrated from stage to screen: it thrust a middle-aged, working-class Liverpool housewife's narrative into the spotlight and gave her a voice.
+Shirley Valentine saw Pauline captivate theatre audiences from the West End (in 1988) to Broadway (in 1989), before wowing both critics and the box office on the big screen in the same year.
+There's a reason why Pauline will always be Shirley Valentine to us: she captured our hearts in the role.

 2. That's Pauline Collins, OBE, to you

 Pauline was awarded her OBE by the Queen in 2001.
 At the time, Collins remained humble as ever.
 "I was amazed that I should be awarded anything," she told the press.
 "I think I said 'What's it for?'"

 3. She's been beautifully honest about her past

 It must have been one of the most painful decisions Pauline ever had to make.
 When the actress was 22-years-old, she gave birth to a baby girl called Louise.
 Having kept the pregnancy a secret from her family, she gave her daughter up for adoption.
 In 1992 she published a memoir entitled Letter to Louise - a heartbreaking account of the years that led up to this life-defining moment.